Getting Started with In-Home Care

 • Do they (or you) need frequent blood draws, injections or intravenous (IV) medication?

-If your response to any of these questions indicates a need for support — or if you have other concerns about living safely at home — then you may want to consider in-home Companion Care, Personal Care, Skilled Nursing Care or other care services.
+If your response to any of these questions indicates a need for support—or if you have other concerns about living safely at home—then you may want to consider in-home care.

 It’s okay to ask for help.
-In fact, it’s really smart to talk to an expert to find out if there are resources that can help you and your family achieve the quality of life you’re striving for.
-Here are some questions to consider:
+In fact, it’s a good idea to talk to an expert to find out if there are resources that can help you and your family achieve the quality of life you’re striving for.
+Here are some examples of questions to ask an in-home care provider.

 • Can my loved one’s needs (or my needs) be met by family and friends or do we need additional support?